What is a life insurance premium and how does it work?

 Is my premium tax deductible?

 But there is good tax news related to life insurance.
-If you died and your family filed a claim to receive your coverage, typically the payout would be tax-free.
-Even if your coverage was $500,000 or $1 million, your partner wouldn’t have to worry about paying taxes on that amount.
+If you died and your family filed a claim to receive your coverage, typically the payout would be income tax-free.
+Even if your coverage was $500,000 or $1 million, your partner or beneficiary wouldn’t have to worry about paying taxes on that amount.

 Are premiums negotiable?